 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the weather and the season.
 Everything at the programme is dependent on the weather.
 If there are no sea days, presentations, excursions or conservation work will be arranged.
 The final job description can therefore vary from the above substantially.

-Your laundry gets taken to the Laundromat weekly, which costs about ZAR 15 per kg.
+Your laundry gets taken to the laundromat weekly and costs about ZAR 17 per kg.

 "I am so happy about my experience in South Africa, I love this country.
 My volunteer experience was really awesome!
 I met a lot of friendly people.
 The shark project is so nice, I worked with different people around the world, and Kleinbaai is amazing!
 The boat, the lodge, all the different activities, the crew, and everybody who is part of this project, is really unbelievable.
 The project was important for me, my partners spoke perfect English, so I learned English too much!
 Thank you for everything!
 I really want to come back again, I hope so!"